-Our Chief Executive Officer has an employment agreement which provides that he will receive a lump sum severance payment equal to 2.5 times the sum of his base salary and an amount of all bonuses he has received in the twelve (12) months preceding his termination.
-This employment agreement further provides that if the Company terminates his employment without cause or due to his disability, the Company will provide medical and life insurance benefits to our Chief Executive Officer for life, medical insurance benefits to his spouse for life and medical insurance benefits to his dependents until they reach age 21.
-Our Chief Executive Officer also has a salary continuation agreement with the Company, funded by insurance which provides for payment to the Chief Executive Officer of \$100,000 per year for a period of 10 years upon his retirement at or after age 60.
+Our Chief Executive Officer and Chief Operating Officer employment agreements provide that they will receive a lump sum severance payment equal to 2.5 times the sum of their respective base salary and all bonuses they received in the twelve (12) months preceding their termination under certain circumstances.
+Our Chief Executive Officer also has a salary continuation agreement with the Company which provides for payment to the Chief Executive Officer of \$100,000 per year for a period of 10 years upon his retirement at or after age 60.
 This salary continuation agreement was made in 1996.

-The awards of restricted stock units (RSU's) which the Company has made to its executive officers under the Long Term Equity Incentive Plan (see Compensation Discussion and Analysis above) provide that the RSU's will be paid in shares of the Company's stock if the employment of the executive officer is terminated by the Company without cause.
-Similarly, the RSU's awarded to the Chairman and Chief Executive Officer and the President and Chief Operating Officer to make their retirement benefits more competitive (see Compensation Discussion and
+The awards of restricted stock units (RSUs) which the Company has made to its executive officers under the Long Term Equity Incentive Plan (see Compensation Discussion and Analysis above) provide that the RSUs will be paid in shares of the Company's stock if the employment of the executive officer is terminated by the Company without cause or by the Chief Executive Officer or Chief Operating Officer for "good reason".
+Similarly, the RSUs awarded to the Chairman and Chief Executive Officer and the President and Chief Operating Officer to make their retirement benefits more competitive (see Compensation Discussion and Analysis above) provide that their RSUs will be paid in shares of the Company's stock if their employment is terminated by the Company without cause.
+In each case, a termination without cause will be considered to have occurred if the executive officer is terminated for any reason other than a determination by the Compensation Committee that the executive officer has engaged except in egregious acts or omissions which have resulted in material injury to the Company and its business.